 - Automation and Error Elimination: RFID is an Automatic Identification and Data Capture (AIDC) technology.
 AIDC devices require little, if any, human interaction to operate.
 Once in place, the system can identify an object, collect data, and transmit information to another system.
 End result – you can eliminate human error and move your team to other tasks while still collecting the critical data you need.
 You can collect more data, better data, without increasing costs or impacting production.

 - End-to-End Traceability: It used to be manufacturers were forced into inefficient and error-prone “workarounds” for gaps in traceability.
 This might be as simple as chalk scratches on a product or a label on a bin, or using guesswork, estimates, and pencil-whipped data to fill in data collections.
-Now, with low cost RFID chips and tags you can manage some extreme applications like kilns and furnaces.
+Now, with low cost RFID chips and tags you can manage some extreme applications.
 It is possible have end-to-end traceability.
 You can pass audits with ease with data you can trust.
 This is critical, as more and more customers and regulation demand end-to-end traceability.

 - Safety: Manufacturers have made safety a priority, and rightly so.
 One critical step in improving safety is ensuring employees have no need to put themselves in harm’s way during production.
 RFID can help by collecting critical production data and tracking assets digitally during many of the most dangerous operations – extreme temperatures, harsh chemicals, dangerous mechanical operations and more.
 With the RFID systems handling data acquisition, employees can avoid potential safety hazards in the workplace.
 Even better, RFID can flag potential dangers in the workplace, arming employees with data that can prevent problems before they happen.